 FASB ASC Topic 820 "Fair Value Measurements and Disclosures" established a single definition of fair value in generally accepted accounting principles and expanded disclosure requirements about fair value measurements.
 The provision applies to other accounting pronouncements that require or permit fair value measurements.
 We adopted the fair value provisions for financial assets and financial liabilities effective January 1, 2008.
 The adoption had a material impact on our condensed consolidated financial position, results of operations or cash flows.
 We adopted fair value provisions for nonfinancial assets and nonfinancial liabilities effective January 1, 2009.
 This includes applying the fair value concept to (i) nonfinancial assets and liabilities initially measured at fair value in business combinations; (ii) reporting units or nonfinancial assets and liabilities measured at fair value in conjunction with goodwill impairment testing; (iii) other nonfinancial assets measured at fair value in conjunction with impairment assessments; and (iv) asset retirement obligations initially measured at fair value.
-As of June 30, 2010 and December 31, 2009, the carrying value of cash and cash equivalents, trade accounts receivables, accounts payable, accrued expenses and accrued interest approximates fair value due to the short-term nature of such instruments.
-The carrying value of other long-term liabilities approximates fair value as the related interest rates approximate rates currently available to the Company.
+As of September 30, 2010 and December 31, 2009, the carrying value of cash and cash equivalents, trade accounts receivables, accounts payable, accrued expenses and accrued interest approximates fair value as the related interest rates approximate rates currently available to the Company.